Quick Links

 RE:

-In RE lessons, we will be studying what Christians believe about Jesus' death and his resurrection, through the Kirklees Agreed RE Syllabus.
+In RE lessons, we will be studying how Buddhist live a meaningful life through the Kirklees Agreed RE Syllabus.

 PSHE:

-In PSHE, we have moved to a new scheme called My Happy Mind.
+In PSHE, we use a scheme called My Happy Mind.
 In year 6, the children are specifically looking at transitions and how to manage the different emotions that they might be feeling.
-In the Spring term, we will be looking at how to appreciate people and different experiences in order to be able to rely on these when going through a difficult transition .
+This half term, the students will be celebrating their character strengths and looking at how they can use them during their transition.

 Music: